karfly/disease_ml_ysda/README.md

 # disease_ml_ysda
-For known medical indicators and genetic data about the patient predict his desease's status.
+For known medical indicators and genetic data about the patient predict his disease's status.